 Toilet training may take from three to six months (3).
 It might take longer or shorter for some children.
 Be consistent and calm throughout the training.
-If your twins show readiness to potty training simultaneously, it could save you time and effort.
+If your twins show readiness to potty train simultaneously, it could save you time and effort.

 Potty training is a part of bringing up children.
 They will learn and reach the milestone sooner or later.
 Hence, do not feel disheartened if your initial efforts went in vain.
 Take a step back, relax, and try again later.
 Every time you are worn-out, remind yourself that this is just a transition phase and this too shall pass.

 2. Top tips for night time potty training success; NCT – New Parents Support